-F.O.G. is the Fats, Oils & Grease that can build up in sewer lines, causing sewer backups and overflows.
+Fats, Oils & Grease can build up in sewer lines, causing sewer backups and overflows.

-Sewer backups can cause health hazards, damage property and threaten the environment.
-Grease that is rinsed down kitchen sinks sticks to the inside of sewer pipes (both on your property and in the streets).
-Over time, it builds up and eventually blocks the pipe.
-Grease dissolving products may alleviate build up close to your drain, but that doesn’t mean the grease doesn’t end up somewhere down the line and cause a problem.
+Sewer backups can cause health hazards, property damage and threats to the environment.
+Grease that is rinsed down kitchen sinks sticks to the inside of sewer pipes on private property and in the street.
+Over time, FOG builds up and eventually blocks the pipe.
+Grease dissolving products may alleviate build up near the drain, but that grease can end up somewhere down the line and cause a problem.

-Scrape grease and scraps into a can or similar container or the trash can for disposal.
+- Scrape grease into a can or similar container and dispose in the trash.

-Talk to your neighbors about F.O.G.!
-Make sure everyone in your community understands how one person’s fats, oils and grease in a kitchen sink can cause problems for everyone in the neighborhood.
+- Talk to your neighbors about FOG.
+Make sure everyone understands how one person’s fats, oils and grease put down the kitchen sink can cause problems for everyone in the neighborhood.

 If you have a grease trap or interceptor installed to keep grease out of the sewer system, remember that it must be cleaned frequently.
 Never put solid scraps into a grease trap or interceptor.
-Routine – even daily – maintenance is key to prevent sewer blockages.
-Remember that grease dissolving products simply pass grease down the pipes where it can still clog.
+Routine, even daily, maintenance is key to prevent sewer blockages.
+Remember that grease dissolving products simply pass grease down the pipes where it can still cause problems.